ing-MARWA/Named-Entity-Recognition/README.md

 plt.legend(loc='lower right')
 plt.title('Training and Validation Accuracy') Inference
-Predict named entities in a given sentence:
+To predict entities in a new sentence, the following function is used.
+It processes the input text and returns the predicted named entities.

 python
 Copy code